 After a scan has completed, the newly scanned documents along with their metadata, attachments and the content of the richtext fields they contain are available for further processing in migration-center.

-To create a new IBM Domino Scanner job, specify the respective adapter type in the scanner properties window – from the list of available adapters, “Domino” must be selected.
+To create a new IBM Domino Scanner job, specify the respective adapter type in the scanner properties window – from the list of available connectors, “Domino” must be selected.
 Once the adapter type has been selected, the list of parameters will be populated with the parameters specific to the selected adapter type.

 The properties window of a scanner can be accessed by double-clicking a scanner in the list or by selecting the [Properties] button for the corresponding selected entry on the toolbar or context menu.